 Lacquer-based Head Cements

 The well known Western States fly tyer A.K.
 Best, in his book, “Production Fly Tying”, advocates the use of common hardware store lacquer for its economy and fast drying qualities.
+This is what Rim uses now.

 Veniard’s No. 1 is the closest I have found to Griff’s Thin, and my favorite so far.
 Rim has opted to just use lacquer from the hardware store with lacquer thinner.
 He says it works fine, as long as you dilute it and don’t mind the smell.